 Master of Fine Arts - Art

 The UNLV/MFA in the College of Fine Arts is a research-based program that uses a tutorial and seminar system as the primary basis for teaching.
 This means graduate students come in direct contact with faculty whose personal work is focused in a variety of media.
-At the same time that graduate students are encouraged to investigate new mediums and explore interdisciplinary options, they are also exposed to an experience-rich environment and guided through an exploration of the creative process The possibilities for interaction with established artists are increased by a visiting artists and artist in residence program.
+At the same time that graduate students are encouraged to investigate new mediums and explore interdisciplinary options, they are also exposed to an experience-rich environment and guided through an exploration of the creative process The possibilities for interaction with established artists are increased by visiting artists and artist in residence program.
 MFA candidates are encouraged to establish and articulate their own creative and productive values.
 Each student is provided with individual studio space.
 There are a number of graduate assistantships available to assist and support students in their pursuit of the Master of Fine Arts degree.
 In addition, the UNLV studio art program is placed in a unique geographical position, which creates unlimited aesthetic opportunities minutes from the surrounding desert and the Las Vegas Strip.

 The MFA Program, which is a part of the UNLV Graduate College and fully accredited by The National Association of Schools of Art and Design (NASAD), is jointly administered by the Art Department and the Graduate College.